PatrickBziuk/seez/src/content/books/en/licht-am-ende-der-zeilen.md

 🎯 **Target Audience:**

 - Young Adults (16–21): People who are still in the self-discovery phase, often struggling and feeling misunderstood
-- New Adults (21–29): People who want to understand what has happened to them in retrospect
+- New Adults (21–29): People who want to understand what happened to them in retrospect
-- Young men with emotional depth, who are rarely seen in mainstream literature
+- Young men with emotional depth, rarely seen in mainstream literature

 💎 **USP – What Makes the Book Unique?**

-1. **Authenticity Through Original Texts**
+1. **Authenticity through Original Texts**
    No staged fiction, no smoothed retelling:
    You read the real words of a teenager – raw, honest, vulnerable.
    These texts carry a time capsule that no invented character could have written.

 2. **Dual Perspective – Young & Adult**
-   The work is reflection and retrospection in one –
+   The work is reflection and retrospective in one –
    The “then voice” speaks directly.
 The “now voice” responds – not condescending, but understanding.

 3. **Meta-Level: The Book as Process**